Vitest

 fireEvent.click(button);

-• The functionality that we want to test is now in the App component; therefore, we will add a new test into the App.test.js file
+The functionality that we want to test is now in the TodoList component; therefore, we will add a new test file Todolist.test.tsx.

 };